sergev/gisp/docs/Primitives.md

 ## Equality Predicates

-- `eq?` — Identity comparison.
+- `eq` — Identity comparison.
 For primitives, compares the underlying function pointer; for pairs and other compound types, checks pointer equality.
+Use this when you need reference equality from inline s-expressions.
-- `equal?` — Structural equality.
+- `equal` — Structural equality.
 Numbers of different exactness compare by value; pairs are traversed recursively.
+Reachable from Gisp via backticks when deep comparison is required.

 ## I/O and Process Control